gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 subjects in the "control" group would hopefully reduce confounding from other factors and then allow stronger conclusions in situations where it is impossible to randomly assign treatments to subjects.
+\index{confounding}
 We still would avoid using "causal" language but this design is about as good as you can get when you are unable to randomly assign levels to subjects.